Middle American screech owl: Taxonomy and systematics

+Until July 2023 the IOC treated vermiculatus as a separate species, the vermiculated screech owl; the North American Classification Committee of the American Ornithological Society (AOS/NACC) and the Clements taxonomy had included it earlier.
+BirdLife International's Handbook of the Birds of the World (HBW) retains vermiculatus as the separate vermiculated screech owl.

+The AOS/NACC and Clements add another subspecies, M. g. thompsoni, which the IOC includes within the nominate M. g. guatemalae.

 Description

 The Middle American screech owl is 20 to 23 cm long and weighs 95 to 150 g.
 It is dimorphic, with one morph overall grayish-brown and the other overall rufous.
 Unlike other owls of the same genus, it has feathered feet.
 The brown morph has a light brown facial disc with a thin dark border, thin white brows over yellow eyes, and short dark "ear" tufts.
 Its crown and upperparts range from dark gray brown to blackish brown; the crown has blackish spots and bars and the back has darker streaks and vermiculations.
 The fairly long tail is barred.
 The underparts are paler with conspicuous longitudinal stripes and some horizontal stripes.
 The beak is greenish.
 The rufous morph is overall reddish and the various streaks and stripes are less distinct.
 The various subspecies are similar, differing mainly in size (which increases north to south) and the intensity of the colors.